What is Email Archiving?

 High fidelity and data quality

-To demonstrate the chain of custody and preserve every message organizations need, the email archive should be failsafe.
+To demonstrate the chain of custody and preserve every message organisations need, the email archive should be failsafe.
 Consider a solution that can guarantee that no message is lost, even if the network goes down.
 Insist that the cloud archiving vendor can prove that nothing is removed from the journaling mailbox until it is safely in the archive.
-The solution should also provide full reporting and a transparent, unalterable audit trail that lets the organization demonstrate that it has met all retention, chain-of-custody, and legal-hold requirements.
+The solution should also provide full reporting and a transparent, unalterable audit trail that lets the organisation demonstrate that it has met all retention, chain-of-custody, and legal-hold requirements.

 Email Archive Data security

-If the archived data isn’t safe, then organizations run the risk of not being compliant.
+If the archived data isn’t safe, then organisations run the risk of not being compliant.
 To keep it secure, any data that leaves the environment should be always be encrypted.
 Consider a solution that protects in transit and at rest in the cloud archive infrastructure.
-The encryption key should be the organization’s alone—not shared with the cloud archive provider—so that it retains full control over who can access archives data.
+The encryption key should be the organisation's alone—not shared with the cloud archive provider—so that it retains full control over who can access archives data.
 Data centres used to house the cloud archive should be SSAE-16 SOC 2 Type II certified—not just for the physical facilities, but for service itself.

 Cloud vs. On-Premise Email Archiving

-Other companies are moving their archives to the cloud to shrink their data and infrastructure footprint.
+Other companies are moving their email archiving systems to the cloud to shrink their data and infrastructure footprint.
 Such a move can lower costs because cloud services enjoy IT economies of scale that even most large enterprises can’t match.
 The move can also improve security and performance.
 Retrieving data for audits and legal requests from a cloud-based email archive is usually much easier and faster than with on-premises vaults.
 For companies already moving their email and collaboration infrastructure to Office 365, the choice is even clearer—even the best on-premises compliance archives can’t archive cloud-based content efficiently.

 Here are four approaches to consider: